SparkPost/campaign-sparkpost/README.md

 ### `options.campaign`

-(Optional) A SparkPost campaign to use when when sending.
+(Optional) Defaults to `model._template`.
+A SparkPost campaign to use when when sending.
 This can be used to search for mailings in SparkPost later.

 ## Tags